XamDaniel-AA/discord-rpc-monitor/README.md

 Channel and server blocklist prevents RPC from revealing activity in specific Discord locations.
 Use substring matching or prefix with `#` for channel-specific blocking.
 The blocklist works across both Discord Web and Desktop app simultaneously.

 Auto-updating Discord bio adds a live timestamp to your Discord profile.
 Updates every minute showing current time.
-Includes relative time variable so others see "2 hours ago" format.
 Customize the message by modifying the code.

 ---